Will-ALVIDI/cppStartingKit/README.md

 A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.

-Otherwise check the next part, it's a set of useful tips which will help to customize your Sublime Text environment for **C++ Starting Kit**.
+Otherwise check the following, it's a set of useful tips which will help to customize your Sublime Text environment.

 ### Change your color scheme